 Please see the Fees section on the website.

 Monies are not refundable from either ACS or HCPC.
 If you have to re-apply you may have to submit a second fee depending on the severity of the problem.
 This would be explained in the comments following the interview.

 If the submission on arrival at the ACS Office is incorrectly bound or incomplete or missing some key component that cannot be resolved quickly, the application will be returned together with the fee less a £25 administration charge.
 The full fee must be included at with re-submission.

-In many cases a more minor requirement for additional information identified by the assessors initial review can be provided by the candidate within a short period – say a month.
+In many cases a more minor requirement for additional information identified by the assessors initial review can be provided by the candidate within a short period – normally 2-4 weeks.
 In these cases the portfolio is held until the information is submitted when, if accepted by the assessors, the application proceeds to interview with no penalty.
-If the candidate cannot produce the acceptable required evidence within this time frame then the application and fees are returned less a £25 administration fee.
+If the candidate cannot produce the acceptable required evidence within this time frame then the application and fees are returned less a £100 administration fee.
 The full fee applicable at the time must be included at any re-submission.

 Unsuccessful candidates at interview stage may or may not be able to reapply.
 There is no refund and a full fee applicable at the time must be included with any re-submission.
 Back to Section 5: Costs Back to Top

-The total of six years postgraduate training does not have to be continuous for Route 2 applicants.
-Less common is a break in the Route 1 training but again this is allowed as long as the total time requirement is met.
+The total postgraduate training does not have to be continuous for Route 2 applicants.
+Less common is a break in the Route 1 training but again this is allowed as long as the total time requirement and competences are met.
 Back to Section 6: Miscellaneous Areas Back to Top